Nadine Gordimer: Personal life

 Gordimer had a daughter, Oriane (born 1950), by her first marriage in 1949 to Gerald Gavron (Gavronsky), a local dentist, from whom she was divorced within three years.
 In 1954, she married Reinhold Cassirer, a highly respected art dealer from the well-known German-Jewish Cassirer family.
 Cassirer established the South African Sotheby's and later ran his own gallery; their "wonderful marriage" lasted until his death from emphysema in 2001.
 Their son, Hugo, was born in 1955, and is a filmmaker in New York, with whom Gordimer collaborated on at least two documentaries.
 Gordimer's daughter, Oriane Gavronsky, has two children and lives in the South of France.
 Gordimer also spent time with her family in France, as she and Cassirer had bought a small hilltop home near Nice.

 In a 1979-80 interview Gordimer, who was Jewish, identified as an atheist, but added: "I think I have a basically religious temperament, perhaps even a profoundly religious one."
 She was not involved in Jewish communal life, though both her husbands were Jewish.
 In a 1996 interview she said: "The only time I seriously enquired into religion was in my mid-thirties, when I experienced a strange kind of loss or lack in myself and thought this may be because I had no religion."
 She read Teilhard de Chardin, Simone Weil and books about world religions, continuing: "For the first time in my life I learned something about Judaism, the religion of my parents.
 But it didn't happen.
 I could not take the leap of faith."
 She did, however, feel that her moral values emerged from the Judeo-Christian tradition.

 Gordimer did not believe that being from an oppressed people was the reason that she was engaged in the anti-apartheid struggle: "I get rather annoyed when people suggest that my engagement in the anti-apartheid struggle can somehow be traced back to my Jewishness...
 I refuse to accept that one must oneself have been exposed to prejudice and exploitation to be opposed to it.
 I like to think that all decent people, whatever their religious or ethnic background, have an equal responsibility to fight what is evil.
 To say otherwise is to concede too much."

 In 2008, Gordimer defended her decision to attend a Jerusalem Writers Conference in Israel.
 Gordimer could be critical of Israel, but rejected comparison of its policies to apartheid in South Africa.

-Until the end of her life, she lived in the same home in Parktown in Johannesburg for over five decades.
+Until the end of her life, she lived in the same Herbert Baker-designed home in Parktown in Johannesburg for over five decades.
 In 2006, Gordimer was attacked in her home by robbers, sparking outrage in the country.
 Gordimer apparently refused to move into a gated complex, against the advice of some friends.
 Although her children and grandchildren lived overseas and friends had emigrated, she had no plans to leave South Africa permanently: "It's always been a nightmare in my mind, to be cut off."